winglang/wing/docs/docs/055-platforms/awscdk.md

 To deploy your app, you will first need to install the [AWS CDK CLI](https://docs.aws.amazon.com/cdk/v2/guide/cli.html).

-You will need to bootstrap your environment (account/region):
+If not previously done, you will need to bootstrap your environment (account/region):

 ```sh
 $ cd bootstrap --app target/app.awscdk